onejeuu/sc-file/docs/source/faq.rst

 - **Version and system**: sc-file version and operating system.
 - **Exact action**: CLI command or GUI settings.
 - **Expected and actual result**: include the complete error message.
-- **Related file**: its path or an attachment when the problem concerns a file.
+- **File**: its path or an attachment when the problem concerns a file.

 Questions and usage advice belong in `Telegram <TG_>`_.